 Teachers get started with Nessy Reading & Spelling by signing up for a free trial through the official website.
 School specialists provide deployment support and training resources.
 The platform offers professional teaching videos, setup guides, and implementation strategies for classroom use.

-Teachers can access Nessy Learning through school subscriptions that provide cloud-based access to the full program suite.
+Teachers can access Nessy Learning through school subscriptions that provide cloud-based access to the full programme suite.
 The platform includes free professional teaching videos, ebooks, and flashcards that support both classroom instruction and home learning partnerships.

 Nessy is an online tool that embraces game-based and video-based learning and can be easily accessed online for its original website nessy.com.
 You have to login first then you can start playing and exploring the various dyslexia resources.
 Nessy can be easily accessed by network server like Chrome, Safari or Firefox.